 Our Youth Ministry enables 6th-12th grade children of our members, our neighbors, and others in the Oakland community to flourish as we mobilize and deploy families, volunteers, and intergenerational relationships within a sturdy framework.
 This framework of relationships, programs, and opportunities includes small discipleship groups, Sunday School classes, intergenerational worship services, film and book clubs, and Friday HangOuts.

 Everyone is welcome!
-Email our Youth Leader Matthew for more information.
+Email Matthew for more info.